-Can You Tint Your Windshield and Rear Window in Arizona?
+Can You Tint Your Windshield: Finding AS-1 Line On Windshield

-There are different laws for automotive tint installed on Arizona vehicles depending on which window you’re working with.
+There are different window tinting laws for automotive tinting on Arizona vehicles depending on which window you’re hoping to get tinted.
 We will explain this in further detail.

-Yes, you can definitely tint your front windshield, but be aware of the regulations in Arizona.
+Yes, you can definitely tint your front window, but be aware of the regulations in Arizona.

 Yes, you can definitely tint your rear window, but once again, be aware of Arizona regulations.